 - 1. The DEBUG bit is managed automatically by device development tools including debuggers and programmers.
 For normal device operation, this bit needs to be maintained as a '1'. - 2.
 The higher voltage selection is recommended for operation at or above 16 MHz. - 3.
-When enabled, Brown-out Reset voltage (V{BOR}) is set by the BORV bit.
+The REFRNG bit is not available on the internal-only DAC (DAC2). - 4.
+When enabled, Brown-out Reset voltage (VBOR) is set by the BORV bit.